Please see the full syllabus inside of Canvas.

 Other Readings as provided or suggested by Instructor

-A Digital SLR camera with a standard fixed or zoom lens.
-You will be required to only use it on manual (“manual setting” means a camera on which you can set the shutter speed and the aperture).
-“Point and shoot” cameras, which set themselves and cannot be controlled by the photographer, are NOT ACCEPTABLE for this course.
+A Digital SLR or Mirrorless camera with a standard fixed or zoom lens.
+You will be required to only use it on manual (“manual setting’ means a camera on which you can set the shutter speed and the aperture).
+“Point and shoot’ cameras, which set themselves and cannot be controlled by the photographer, are NOT ACCEPTABLE for this course.
+Phones are not acceptable for this class, except for the one assignment at the end.
+(Anything turned in from a phone will be returned to be re-shot the first time, and denied thereafter.)

 You are required to read your camera’s manual and be comfortable with its operation.
-Given that there could be a number of different models of cameras in use, we won’t cover every operation on each camera – pick up your manual and email questions if they arise; there is also a Discussion Board for these types of questions inside of Blackboard.
+Given that there could be a number of different models of cameras in use, we won’t cover every operation on each camera – pick up your manual and email me questions if they arise.

 TECHNICAL REQUIREMENTS FOR COURSE

-Students must have regular access to a computer and the Internet to access online materials in Blackboard.
+Students must have regular access to a computer and the Internet to access online materials in Canvas.
 Students will be expected to download course material as well as upload assignments.

 Students are expected to have basic knowledge of computers — preferably of the Macintosh operating system (or at least the ability to translate PC experience to Macs).
 This class is not an introduction to computers, but an in-depth discussion of camera use and function, and basic editing techniques.
 If you are questioning your current level of understanding of computers, please do not hesitate to email the instructor.